StaudTim/MachineLearning-Exam/README.md

 ## Task
-Run an analysis of the dataset using R. This also includes:
+Run an analysis of the data set using R. This also includes:

 - A descriptive analysis (using statistical indicators and graphs)
 - The processing of a supervised learning problem with three alternative learning methods